apache/trafficcontrol/docs/source/api/v2/servercheck_extensions.rst

 	.. seealso:: :ref:`admin-to-ext-script` for details on where the script should be located on the Traffic Ops server

 :servercheck_shortname: The name of the column in the table at 'Monitor' -> 'Cache Checks' in Traffic Portal, where "Check Extension" output is displayed

-	.. note:: This field has meaning only for "Check Extensions"

 :type:                  The :term:`Type` of extension.
 Must be CHECK_EXTENSION type with the naming convention of ``CHECK_EXTENSION_*``.
 :version:               A (hopefully) semantic version number describing the version of the plugin

 .. code-block:: http
 	:caption: Request Example

-	POST /api/2.0/to_extensions HTTP/1.1
+	POST /api/2.0/servercheck/extensions HTTP/1.1
 	Host: ipcdn-cache-51.cdnlab.comcast.net:6443
 	User-Agent: curl/7.47.0
 	Accept: */*